 How to Reheat

-If the chili that you want to reheat is frozen, I recommend thawing the chili over 1-2 days in the refrigerator first.
-However, if you’re short on time, you can run the container of chili under cool water until the chili can be popped out.
+Thaw frozen chili in the refrigerator overnight before reheating.
+If you're short on time, run the container of chili under cold water until the chili can be popped out.
 Then, reheat the chili using one of the following methods.

-- Stovetop- Place the chili in a saucepan and warm over low heat until simmering.
+- Stovetop- Place the chili in a saucepan and warm over medium-low heat, stirring occasionally, until simmering.
 If necessary, add a splash of water to help loosen the chili and keep it from drying out.

-- Microwave- If you’re in a hurry, the microwave is a fantastic way to reheat individual servings of chili.
-Add a splash of water and cover the bowl of chili with a damp paper towel to keep it from splattering.
+- Microwave- Place chili in a microwave-safe bowl.
+Add a splash of water and cover the bowl with a lid or a damp paper towel to keep it from splattering.
 Microwave on high for 1 minute, then stir.
-Continue microwaving in 30 second intervals until warmed through, stirring in between each interval.
+Continue microwaving in 30-second intervals until warmed through, stirring between intervals.

-- Oven- If you need to reheat a large batch of chili, but you’ve run out of room on you stovetop, the oven can be used instead.
-Preheat the oven to 350°F and place the chili in an oven-safe dish.
-Cover the dish with foil or a lid and heat for 20-30 minutes or until fully warmed through.
+- Oven- Preheat the oven to 350°F and spread the chili out into an oven-safe baking dish, drizzling with a little water if it seems dry.
+Cover the dish tightly with foil and heat the chili for 20-30 minutes or until fully warmed through.

 Helpful Tip: Trying to keep this chili warm for a game day party or holiday gathering?
 Place the chili in a slow cooker and set it to "keep warm."